jones58/brutalist-map/README.md

 ## TODO:

+- add description of what this map is somewhere - probably in footer or at top.
 - add popups when tap on markers: https://docs.mapbox.com/help/tutorials/add-points-pt-3/
 - add google map link for each marker
 - maybe get photos with google places api: https://developers.google.com/maps/documentation/places/web-service/place-photos.